fareedjaved203/inventory-desktop/README.md

-# Inventory Management System
+# Hisab Ghar

-A complete inventory management system with SQLite database, containerized in a single Docker image.
+A complete Hisab Ghar with SQLite database, containerized in a single Docker image.

 ## Features